fintradev/fintradex/README.md

 `OmniNode` can be used for runtime development if using the `--dev` flag, while `fintradex-node` doesn't support it at this moment.
-It can still be used to test a runtime in a full setup where it is started alongside a relay chain network (see [FintradeX node](#fintradex-node) setup).
+It can still be used to test a runtime in a full setup where it is started alongside a relay chain network.

 ## Contributing

-- 🔄 This project is based on the Polkadot SDK parachain template and has been customized for FintradeX.
+- 🔄 This project has been customized for FintradeX's financial trading platform.

 - ➡️ Any pull requests should be directed to this repository.